Ahsan-Ullah1871/Book-Store-App/README.md

   information, resets the form, and changes the button text back to "Add Book."
 - **Delete Book**: Clicking on the delete button removes the book from the database.
+- **State Management with Redux**: Utilizes Redux for managing application state, providing a centralized store for all state changes.

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript, React
+- State Management: Redux
 - Backend: Node.js, Express.js
-- Database: Postgres,prisma
+- Database: Postgres,Prisma